 No doubt to the annoyance of the brand’s owners, the term ‘Esky’ is widely used in Australia as a generic term for a portable cooler box.
 The original Esky ® Auto Box was released by Malleys in 1952.
 It was the first of its kind in Australia, although there were similar products already available in the US.
 The brand name was registered in 1961.
 More

-European migrants were temporarily housed at a former army camp at Bonegilla, where they protested about the living conditions, the strange and poor quality food and their long wait for work.
-Riots occurred at the camp in 1952 and again in 1961.
+Post WWII migrants were temporarily housed in camps, such as a former army camp at Bonegilla.
+They protested about the living conditions, the strange and poor quality food and their long wait for work.
+Riots occurred at Bonegilla in 1952 and again in 1961.
 Sydney chef Steve Manfredi remembers “cubes of pastel coloured vegetables floating in water.”
 Other writers talk of the over-reliance on mutton and rabbit.
+More

 Frank McEnroe was a boilermaker from Bendigo who developed the iconic deep fried Chinese-style roll to sell while catering at football matches and other events.The Chiko Roll was first sold at the Wagga Wagga Agriculture Show in 1951.
 Later, the Chiko Chicks, astride their Harley Davidson motorbikes, became the marketing signature of the brand.
 Some people think the Chiko Roll is Australia’s national food.